Degenerative Disc Disease

 As time goes by, our intervertebral discs lose their ability to hold water.
-Their spongy, cushioned texture starts to deflate, pinching down on nerves and decreasing the shock absorption between our vertebrae.
+Their spongy, cushioned texture starts to deflate or crack, pinching down on nerves and decreasing the shock absorption between our vertebrae.
 Unfortunately, this natural consequence of aging often results in excruciating pain and decreased spinal mobility.

 Individuals with degenerative disc disease are more likely to develop the following co-occurring conditions:

 - Herniated Discs: A degenerated disc becomes progressively brittle with time.
 As micro-tears appear in the exterior of the disc and the disc itself loses its shape, the internal pressures inside the disc will build.
 A sudden movement like a forceful cough or sneeze may cause a compromised disc to herniate, instantaneously and painfully rupturing.